latolukasz/beeorm-doc/docs/guide/crud.md

 </code-block>
 </code-group>

+Note that the CategoryEntity with an ID of 7 will not be inserted into the database, as it is being referenced rather than created as a new entity.

-## Dirty state
+## Dirty State

-Entity is called dirty if it has changes that need to be applied in MySQL table:
+An entity is considered "dirty" if it has changes that need to be applied to the corresponding MySQL table.
+Examples of dirty states include:

- * new entity that needs to be inserted to MySQL table
+ * A new entity that needs to be inserted into the MySQL table.
- * entity that needs to be deleted
+ * An entity that needs to be deleted.
- * entity that needs to be edited in MySQL table because at least one column value is different
+ * An entity that needs to be edited in the MySQL table because at least one column value has changed.

-You can check dirty state using `IsDirty()` method.
-Another method `GetDirtyBind()` returns additional map with fields that needs to inserted/updated:
+You can check the dirty state of an entity using the `IsDirty()` method.
+The `GetDirtyBind()` method returns a map with the fields that need to be inserted or updated.

 ```go{2-3}
 category := &CategoryEntity{Code: "cars", Name: "Cars"}